 How Tokay Software Can Help You Prevent Drinking Water Pollution Crises

 Tokay Software has been in the backflow prevention business for over thirty years with thousands of municipal clients.
 We help municipal water suppliers better understand who is using their water, how much water these customers use and monitor backflow prevention devices.
-We offer personalized, on-site trainings for our software users as well as unlimited access to our technical support services and data management support.
+We offer personalized, on-site trainings for our software users as well as easy access to our technical support and data management services.
 We can also review and analyze our clients’ data.
 Since we’ve been doing this for thirty years, we can find issues and help normalize and clean up clients’ databases quickly.